 The workshop is led by Kyell Gold and Ryan Campbell.
 Additionally, guest lecturers may participate as time and resources permit.
 The guest instructor and guest lecturers are often authors, editors, or publishers from the fandom who share their insights into writing based on their experiences.
 From time to time, guest instructors and lecturers may also be from outside of the fandom.

-If you are considering applying, We invite you to learn more about our event through this website.
+If you are considering applying for a future event, we invite you to learn more about our event through this website.

 Thank you for visiting!